Sage

 The History of Sage

-Sage has been used by people as food and medicine for millennia.
+This remedy has been used by people as food and medicine for millennia.
 The ancient Romans used sage to aid digestion, particularly aiding the digestion of fatty foods including fatty meats.
 They also kept it as a sacred ceremonial herb.
-Sage was used for preserving foods, including meats.
+It was used for preserving foods, including meats.
 To this day, poultry and sausages are commonly flavored with sage.

-Throughout its history, sage cultivation has remained important for culinary and medicinal purposes in both Western and Eastern cuisines and medicines.
+Throughout its history, the cultivation has remained important for culinary and medicinal purposes in both Western and Eastern cuisines and medicines.
 Its name, Salvia, is even reminiscent of the word salvation.
-Sage has been notorious throughout the ages for its ability to impart wisdom, health, virtue, and even immortality.
+It has been notorious throughout the ages for its ability to impart wisdom, health, virtue, and even immortality.

 Where the Plant is Found